-By the end of December, GLVAR reported 7,224 single-family homes listed without any sort of offer.
-That’s down 11.2 percent from one year ago.
-[CR NOTE: GLVAR Corrected the percent change for listings] For condos and townhomes, the 2,091 properties listed without offers in December represented a 9.4 percent decrease from one year ago.
+While the number of local homes available for sale is still below what would normally be considered a balanced market, Southern Nevada now has more than a three-month housing supply.
+By the end of December, GLVAR reported 6,615 single-family homes listed for sale without any sort of offer.
+That’s up 72.9 percent from one year ago.
+For condos and townhomes, the 1,528 properties listed without offers in December represented a 132.9 percent jump from one year ago.